beakerbrowser/beakerbrowser.com/_docs/guides/watch-for-file-changes.md

 ## Watcher events

-There are two events emitted by the watcher.
+There are two events emitted by the watcher:

- - **'invalidated'** means that a file has been changed but has not downloaded yet.
+ - `'invalidated'` means that a file has been changed but has not been downloaded
- - **'changed'** means that a file has been changed and the change has downloaded.
+ - `'changed'` means that a file has been changed and the change has been downloaded

 Both events are emitted in all cases.
 If the file archive is locally-owned, they will fire immediately after each other.
 The default event which `watch()` listens to is 'invalidated'.

-To listen to the 'changed' event, you can use the Watcher object that's returned by `watch()`.
+To listen to the `'changed'` event, you can use the object that's returned by `watch()`:

-<figcaption class="code">example code</figcaption>
 ```js
 var archive = new DatArchive('dat://beakerbrowser.com')
 var watcher = archive.watch('/index.html')